alovajs/alovajs.github.io/docs/api/02-method.md

 ## method.hitSource

-Hitting the source method instance, when the source method instance request succeeds, the cache of the current method instance will be invalidated.
-As an automatic invalidation function, you only need to set the hit source instead of manually calling `invalidateCache` to invalidate the cache.
+Hit the source method instance.
+When the source method instance request succeeds, the cache of the current method instance will be invalidated.
+As an automatic invalidation function, you only need to set the hit source, without manually calling `invalidateCache` to invalidate the cache.
 In addition, this function is more concise and effective than the `invalidateCache` method in complex invalidation relationships.
-The field value can be set to the name of the method instance, other method instances, name regular matching, or their array.
+The field value can be set to a method instance, the name of other method instances, a name regular match, or an array of them.

-- **type**
+- **Type**

 ```ts
 interface Method {